mbodm/cdis/README.md

 But i just thought:

-"_Hmm, when it completely doesn't matter anyway, why not just stick with the smaller binary size, when i have no other real benefit at all?_"
+"_Hmm, when it completely doesn't matter anyway, why not just stick with the smaller binary size, when i obviously have no other real benefit at all?_"

 That's why.